mike391/Marlin-Labists-ET4/README.md

 1. Download or clone this [repo](https://github.com/davidtgbe/Marlin/archive/bugfix-2.0.x.zip).
 Ensure you build the firmware with **latest sources**, as firmware.srec file will not be built with older sources.

-2. Make sure to modify your config.h and config_adv.h according to your ET4/5 model (ET4, ET5, ET4 PRO, ET4+, ...) or you can also use [EasyConfig](https://github.com/davidtgbe/Marlin/blob/bugfix-2.0.x/Marlin/EasyConfig.h) for a simple configuration experience.
+2. Changes are already made to config.h and config_adv.h according to Labists ET4 model
-    - Settings as driver model (A4988/TMC2208), Z endstop position (UP/DOWN), TFT resolution, XYZ size, homming offsets, auto bed levelling sensor, etc, need to be defined according to your model.
-    - Provided configuration.h and configuration_adv.h files correspond to a regular ET4/TMC2208 model with attachable bed levelling sensor.
  - Fine tunning could be needed (e.g. XYZE [steps](https://marlinfw.org/docs/gcode/M092.html) or offsets, Jerks, JD, LA, etc).

-3. If you are going to take **option A** from considerations section (not using a BL), **you can skip this step**.
-Otherwise, you need to offset the firmware to give some room to the BL.
-That is achieved by uncommenting a line in [<ProjectFolder>\ini\stm32f4.ini](https://github.com/davidtgbe/Marlin/blob/bugfix-2.0.x/ini/stm32f4.ini) file.
-It is commented by default:
+3. If you are going to take **option B** from considerations section (using a BL), **you can skip this step**.
+Otherwise, you need to offset the firmware back to 0x08000000.
+That is achieved by commenting a line in **platform.ini** file.
+It is uncommented by default:
 ```
 #
 # Anet ET4-MB_V1.x/ET4P-MB_V1.x (STM32F407VGT6 ARM Cortex-M4)